 When spring shows its pretty face, it’s not just the weather that starts to warm up; the real estate market heats up, too.
 To make sure your property is as marketable in April as it was in October, you’re going to have to protect it when grizzly Old Man Winter rears his face.

 Also, winter home buying is still strong.
-It will take more than cold temperatures to cool down the fizzling Utah real estate market, so maintaining your home through winter is going to be key if you want to hand over the keys.
+It will take more than cold temperatures to cool down fizzling real estate market, so maintaining your home through winter is going to be key if you want to hand over the keys.

 Underneath that fun, fluffy stuff lies a host of potential property pitfalls.
 However, it’s not too hard to get the upper hand on snow and ice.
 It just takes a little planning.
 Here are some tips to get you started.

 If you take a quick stroll down memory lane and back into your middle school science class, you’ll recall that water expands when it turns to ice.
 After a snowstorm, your walkway may go through the following trauma:

 - Cold snow falls and goes into the cracks of your concrete walkway.

 - The snow melts, either right away or after temperatures go back up, and sits inside the gaps of the concrete.

 - If the temperature of the concrete drops, the water is frozen, and it starts to expand.

 - Your concrete cracks.